prjunnamed/prjcombine/docs/src/spartan3/clb.md

 ## Bitstream

-The data for a CLB is located in the same bitstream tile as the associated `INT.CLB` tile.
+The data for a CLB is located in the same bitstream tile as the associated `INT_CLB` tile.

 {{tile spartan3 CLB}}